ScottLogic/blog/_posts/2020-01-08-What-Improv-can-teach-us-about-good-code-design.md

 title: What the art of Improv can teach us about the craft of software
 date: 2020-01-08 00:00:00 Z
 categories:
-- garora
 - Tech
 author: garora
 layout: default_post
 summary: Improv is one of my favourite pastimes.
 In this post I explore some of the most fundamental rules of Improv and what they can teach about writing good code.
 ---

 In my spare time, I perform Improvised Comedy with Durham University’s [Shellshock](https://www.facebook.com/shellshockimpro/).
 I've been thinking about how software developers